jfengel/ServerAgent/README.md

 ## Installation

-Packaged as an IntelliJ file.
-Import the project and click Build->Build Project.
+This is a maven project.
+Run mvn install

 ## Demo

 Look in the demo directory.
-Read the README for instructions.
+Read the [README](./demo/README.md) for instructions.

-## Tests

-To run with a jetty server:

-java -javaagent:../target/ServerAgent-1.0-SNAPSHOT.jar -jar start.jar

-Note that the javassist.jar has to be in the same directory as the ServerAgent.jar

-To look at the results go to http://localhost:1729

 ## License